Đorđije Ćetković: Club career

 Born in Titograd, Montenegro (now Podgorica, Montenegro), Ćetković began playing at a minor Montenegrin club, FK Crvena Stijena, from where he moved to FK Budućnost Podgorica.
 His good performance brought him offers from clubs, but he decided to stay in the domestic league, this time in Serbia for Belgrade's clubs FK Čukarički and FK Železnik.

-In January 2006, he moved to German club F.C.
-Hansa Rostock.
+In January 2006, he moved to German club FC Hansa Rostock.
 On 15 December 2008, he was released together with teammate Dexter Langen.
 He signed on 8 January 2009 a contract with VfL Osnabrück and was demoted to the reserve team on 14 April 2009.

 In summer 2009, Ćetković returned to Budućnost Podgorica.
 In January 2010, he was released by Budućnost.
 In the same month, he joined Bnei Sakhnin from the Israeli Premier League.
 In summer 2010, he moved to the Hungarian side Győri ETO.
 In February 2012, Ćetković signed with Albanian club KS Kastrioti.
 In summer 2012, he signed with Thai club Buriram United.
 He finished the 2012–13 season playing with FK Sutjeska Nikšić in the Montenegrin First League, and in summer 2013 he returned to Serbia this time to play with second-level club FK Bežanija.